Outrage after 45 reportedly killed in Israeli strike near Rafah

 An Egyptian soldier was killed, an Egyptian military spokesman confirmed on Monday.

 It is the first publicly known fatality in the ranks of the Egyptian military since the start of the Gaza war almost eight months ago.
-Israel's army confirmed an exchange of fire.
+Israel's army confirmed an exchange of fire and said the incident was being investigated.

-The Israeli military said the incident is being investigated and that talks are being held with Egypt.

 The situation at the Rafah border crossing has become increasingly tense.
 Israeli troops recently took control of the crossing on the Palestinian side as well as a border strip between Egypt and Gaza.